Gunivers/Bookshelf/docs/special-thanks.md

 ---
+html_theme.sidebar_primary.remove: true
 html_theme.sidebar_secondary.remove: true
 ---

 # ❤️ Special&nbsp;thanks

-Bookshelf is a collaborative project, and it is thanks to the work of many people that it exists today.
-Here is a list of special thanks, people who have made a great contribution to this project and without who it would not be what it is today.
+Bookshelf is a collaborative project, made possible by the dedication and contributions of numerous individuals.
+We extend special thanks to those who have made significant contributions to this project, without whom it would not be what it is today.

 ```{button-link} https://github.com/Gunivers/Bookshelf/graphs/contributors
 :color: primary